 They each have their proper travelling backpack and a smaller day-pack for the buses, ferries, trains and planes.

-OH, I almost forgot, Hannah, their now 16 year old daughter plays instruments.
-They carry a guitar, a mandolin and a fiddle for her and she plays for hours each day.
-It’s amazing I tell you.
-I want to meet this girl.
+OH, I almost forgot, Hannah, their daughter plays multiple instruments.
+They carry a guitar, a mandolin and a fiddle which she practices daily.

 What About The Kids?

-The Millers obviously feel the same way because their main goal in travelling was the KIDS EDUCATION and to introduce their kids to the world.
-They want to make the most of every second they have with their kids because according to Jenn, childhood evaporates at an alarming rate and they don’t want to miss it.
+The main goal of travelling with their kids was EDUCATION and to introduce their kids to the world.
+They want to make the most of every second they have with their kids because as Jenn sais “childhood evaporates at an alarming rate,” and they don’t want to miss it.
 They want to walk the world with their kids and create memories together that will change lives.

 Still not convinced?
 Here is what the Millers had to say about home-schooling on the road.